-Expenditure costing less than £1,000 per individual item is recognised in expenditure in the period of acquisition.
+Expenditure costing less than £1,000 per individual item are recognised in expenditure in the period of acquisition; However, PCs are not capitalised, even if they exceed £1,000.
 Equipment inherited from the local education authority is included in the balance sheet at valuation, which is based on its original cost less depreciation on a basis consistent with assets purchased after incorporation.
 All other equipment is capitalised and recognised at cost less accumulated depreciation and accumulated impairment losses.